Create a new storage account and Blob container

 Push your source maps to your Blob container

 You should integrate your continuous deployment pipeline with your storage account by configuring it to automatically upload your source maps to the configured Blob container.
-You should not upload your source maps to a subfolder in the Blob container; currently the source map will only be fetched from the root folder.

 Upload source maps via Azure Pipelines (recommended)

 If you are using Azure Pipelines to continuously build and deploy your application, add an Azure File Copy task to your pipeline to automatically upload your source maps.

 Configure your Application Insights resource with a Source Map storage account

 From the end-to-end transaction details page